jarviscanada/jarvis_data_eng_HyebinYoon/linux_sql/README.md

 `feature branch` : adding a new feature to the product

 # Improvements
-- Implement the sql_queries feature
+- Implement the sql_queries feature (planned)
 - Tracking Hardware and Software modification
 - Adding more columns to the tables
+- More detailed Architecture diagram